mathertel/OneButton/README.md

 - sync up with the original library, release v1.5, by adding the new function `attachPressStart()`.
 - extensed `SimpleOneButton` example that includes new function and allows to test almost all library functions.

-**If you like new functions and use the modified library, please, consider making a small donation using [PayPal](https://paypal.me/shaggyDog18/3USD)**
+**If you like new functions and use the modified library, please, consider making a small "cup of coffee" donation using [PayPal](https://paypal.me/shaggyDog18/3USD)**

 ## Getting Started